feassis/Test-Auto-Battle/README.md

 5- during refactor of DrawBattlefield I've found a bug: if a Character is on grid's border the CheckCloseTargets(Grid battlefield) method was throwing an exeption when tring to access a position outside the grid.
 Since I've born in august my task would be to: The character can attack/walk in 8 directions. to do that one method that I would implement is to get a valid neibouthood, and this method would help to solve this bug.
-An other bug that I've found is that on CheckCloseTarget() method Up and Down bool were getting each other's value
+An other bug that I've found is that on CheckCloseTarget() method Up and Down bool were getting each other's value 6- during creation of GetNeighbourhood Method I've noticed that of the movement options was drawing battlefiled before changes

 ## Step 3 - Refactoring Character (PR Link: https://github.com/feassis/Test-Auto-Battle/pull/3)